CortexIntelligentAutomation/docs_v2022/content/en/docs/getting-started/on-premise/add-innovation-to-72/multiple-server-with-ha/install-web-application-server.md

 ## Make Installation Artefacts Available

 1. We recommend that the Flow Debugger Service and Gateway are installed on the same Web Application Server.
-Copy the following artefacts to a folder on the machine (the version numbers may differ):
+Copy the following artefacts to a folder on the machine:
    * Cortex Innovation {{< version >}} - Block Packages.zip
    * Cortex Innovation {{< version >}} - Gateway.zip
    * Cortex Innovation {{< version >}} - Flow Debugger Service.zip
    * Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip

-1. Extract the `Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip` zip file to a folder with the same name.
+2. Extract the `Cortex Innovation {{< version >}} - Web App Server Install Scripts.zip` zip file to a folder with the same name.

 ## Install Prerequisites